Cut Copy / 'Freeze, Melt' Red Vinyl Bundle

 Cut Copy / 'Freeze, Melt' Red Vinyl Bundle on Cutters Records.

-With sticker and T-shirt printed on AS COLOUR 'staple'.
+With T-shirt printed on AS COLOUR 'staple' and transparent sticker

 The genesis of Freeze, Melt goes back to an especially cold European winter of 2018, when Dan Whitford was based in Copenhagen and the subzero source casts ripples on the sound of the record.
 “The music feels stasis-like, where time stands still, perspective flattens out and things take on a painterly abstraction,” Whitford says.
 “Like a still-life.
 Like living in an air lock.
 The palette is monochromatic and neutral.
 People have been here, but there are no people here.”